 “You are looking at me as if you seriously don’t recognize me.
 Is there something wrong with you, or are you such scum that you would move on that easily, forgetting everything?”

-I take a good look at him, trying to seem indifferent rather than confused.
-I squint my eyes, but of course I don’t remember shit.
-This guy is likely someone that Asier had dealings with.
-Don’t tell me that Asier was knee-deep in crap with the Russian mafia or something.
+I take a good look at him while I try to seem indifferent rather than confused.
+I squint, but of course I don’t remember shit.
+This guy is likely someone that Asier dealt with.
+Don’t tell me that Asier was knee-deep in crap with the Russian mafia.

 “Sorry, I don’t know you.
 But if you tell me your name I might be able to…”